 In Writing the City, you’ll explore representations of urban space in your creative writing.
 And then New and Experimental Writing will encourage you to explore avant-garde and experimental literary techniques.
 In addition, Critical Practice prepares you for your dissertation through which you’ll be able to submit a substantial body of creative work with an informed critical commentary.

 One of the great strengths of the programme is its flexibility.
 MA Creative Writing can be studied either full or part time.
 Modules can be taken individually, allowing you to control the pace and depth of your postgraduate study.
 Programme delivery is enhanced by the university’s commitment to e-learning.
-The modules Short Story Writing and Novel Writing can be taken as a distance learning option.
+The module Short Story Writing can be taken as a distance learning option.

 Cardiff has one of the largest media and creative-industry sectors outside London, including BBC Wales, ITV Wales, S4C, BBC Cymru Wales, the Western Mail and Wales on Sunday.

 MA Creative Writing is perfectly situated to draw on this experience.

 This degree will encourage you to develop the valuable skills of autonomy, effective collaboration, self-direction, organisation, initiative and adaptability that are highly regarded in the workplace.
 It is also perfect for anyone who wishes to develop their own writing for possible publication.